Exploiting Agent Symmetries for Performance Analysis of Distributed Optimization Methods: Agent-independent PEP formulation when all agents are equivalent

 We now show that the other PEP components, see e.g. \eqref{eq:PEP}, can also be expressed independently of $\N$.
 When agents are equivalent, by Lemma \ref{lem:scale-invariant}, any Gram-representable and scale-invariant expression can be expressed with $\fa$, $\Ga$, and $\Gt$, independently of $\N$.
 As explained in the proof of part 1 of the theorem, all the PEP components are Gram-representable.
 Therefore, we will simply prove that all the PEP components that cannot be expressed as single-agent constraints, treated above, can be written with scale-invariant expressions.
 The performance measure $\P$ and the rest of the initial conditions $\I$ are scale-invariant, by assumption of the theorem statement.
 The optimality condition for \eqref{opt:dec_prob}, can be written in a Gram-representable manner as

 which is well scale-invariant thanks to the $1/\N$ factor.
-Finally, the interpolation constraints for consensus steps with averaging matrices from $\Wcl{\lm}{\lp}$ are given by \eqref{eq:subset_pres}, \eqref{eq:SDP_cons} and \eqref{eq:sym_cons}, from Theorem \ref{thm:sufficiency} applied to the consensus subspace $\C$.
+Finally, the interpolation constraints for consensus steps with averaging matrices from $\Wcl{\lm}{\lp}$ are given by \eqref{eq:avg_pres2}, \eqref{eq:SDP_cons2} and \eqref{eq:sym_cons2}, from Corollary \ref{cor:conscons}.
 In these constraints, notations hide sums over the agents and can be written with Gram-representable and scale-invariant expressions as

 where matrices $X_i, Y_i \in \Rmat{d}{\K}$ contain the different consensus iterates $x_i^k, y_i^k \in \Rvec{d}$ ($k=1,\dots,\K$) of agent $i$ as columns.
 The two last constraints have been multiplied by $1/\N$ to obtain scale-invariant expressions.
 This does not alter these constraints that have left-hand sides equal to zero.